-With all these caveats about the need for continued and extended experimental trials, projects such as Angle that have a allows questioning ("falsifiability").21 definite timeframe do need, at the closure, a first quantitative assessment, as done by the short-term objective of evaluating the Angle, we should, thus, be fully aware of the limitations of randomized experiments carried out on small samples.
+With all these caveats about the need for continued and extended experimental trials, projects such as Angle that have a allows questioning ("falsifiability"). definite timeframe do need, at the closure, a first quantitative assessment, as done by the short-term objective of evaluating the Angle, we should, thus, be fully aware of the limitations of randomized experiments carried out on small samples.

-How can this challenge between the need for assessing a specific project and Alberto, the coordinating partner of Angle, the broader requisites of randomized trials be addressed?
+How can this challenge between the

+the broader requisites of randomized trials be addressed?

 We may ask ourselves whether, for the sake of a first evaluation, the first quantitative results could not be usefully and complemented by gualitative indicators.
-In qualitative assessments for the shorter fact, there are examples of combinations of concurrent quantitative and qualitative evaluations as a means an to address evaluation statements in a context that won a call for an event at the Strasbourg Parliament where, on their own initiative, 4.
-Conclusions and prospects they organized several Angle board game The Angle Erasmus+ project has tables.
-In their own words, they expressed successfully focused on students of such objective qualitative indicators1: "our the secondary schools, both general evaluation of the Angle Game is positive, and technical, and of beginning tertiary both in absolute and relative terms. education.
+In qualitative assessments for the shorter fact, there are examples of combinations of concurrent quantitative and qualitative evaluations as a means an to address evaluation statements in a context that